jrtabash/stock_portfolio/README.md

     -n, --name <ds_name>          Datastore name (default: sp_datastore) -r, --root <ds_root>          Datastore root path (default: value of HOME environment variable) -x, --exclude <exclude>       Filter stocks by type, symbols or expression;
-                                  If type, must be one of 'stock' or 'etf'.
+                                  If type, must be one of 'stock', 'etf', or 'index'.
                                   If symbols, must be a comma separated list of symbol names.
                                   If expression, must follow the format '<field> <op> <value>', where:
                                   <field> : one of days, price, net, pct, div, size, value